meleongg/melvinteo.com/posts/cpsc-110.md

 ### Instructor: Gregor Kiczales

-[Gregor](https://www.ratemyprofessors.com/professor?tid=38077) is the most iconic professor on the CPSC 110 teaching team.
-You will see Gregor everywhere throughout this course and internalize his golden nuggets of advice.
-Overall, Gregor is a kind and encouraging professor who will provide assistance to a certain degree, such that the student is still doing most of the heavy lifting.
-However, Gregor can sometimes come across as a little aggressive and harsh when answering student questions during a time crunch.
+[Gregor](https://www.ratemyprofessors.com/professor?tid=38077) was the most iconic professor on the CPSC 110 teaching team.
+Gregor was everywhere throughout this course and I quickly learned to internalize his golden nuggets of advice.
+Overall, Gregor was a kind and encouraging professor who provided assistance to a certain degree, such that the student was still doing most of the heavy lifting.
+However, Gregor sometimes came across as a little aggressive and harsh when answering student questions during a time crunch.

 ### Structure: